Format Definition XML

 The h="0" indicates that the file does not contain a header row.
 Since files without a header row need to have the fields defined, <f> nodes are used with the following attributes:

-• The attribute defines which column of data corresponds to each field.
+• The s attribute defines which column of data corresponds to each field.
 For example, s="1" is the first field in the file, up until the first delimiter (in this case, a comma).

 • The id attribute is the source field name that's shown in the Field Mappings stage of Upload Dataset.
 It should be a user-friendly name that's unique and no longer than 64 characters.